GCP Configuration¶

 Limitations¶

 IAM Fallback: Requires the Cloud Asset Inventory API to be enabled on the service account’s host project.
 If the API is not enabled or the identity lacks permissions, Cartography will log a warning and skip the CAI fallback (other sync operations will continue normally).
-Predefined roles are fetched separately from the IAM API and included in the fallback sync.
+Note: The CAI fallback only syncs service accounts and project-level custom roles.
+Predefined roles and organization-level custom roles are synced separately at the organization level via the IAM API.

 Policy Bindings: Requires organization-level